BorelConstruction/Speed-Reader/README.md

 # SpeedReader

-An RSVP speed-reading extension for Chrome and Edge, in the style of [Reedy](https://github.com/nicksergeant/reedy).
+An RSVP speed-reading extension for Chrome and Edge, in the style of [Reedy](https://chromewebstore.google.com/detail/speed-reading/ihbdojmggkmjbhfflnchljfkgdhokffj).
 Select text anywhere, hit a key, and the words flash by one at a time in a fixed spot — so your eyes stop hopping across the line and simply hold still.

 Each word's focal letter (its *optimal recognition point*) is highlighted in red and pinned to the exact same pixel, whatever the word's length.
-Unlike AccelaReader, the words either side stay faintly visible, so you keep the thread of the sentence.
+Unlike many other readers, the words either side stay faintly visible, so you keep the thread of the sentence.

 Manifest V3, plain JavaScript, **no build step** — clone it and load the folder.